3 Easy Soups for Week Nights

 2. Rinse lentils and soak in a bicarb soda solution for 15 minutes.
 Rinse again and immerse in filtered water for another 15 minutes, or until needed.

-3. Heat the olive oil in a large saucepan over medium heat and fry onions until translucent.
+3. Heat the olive oil in a large saucepan over medium heat and fry the onions until translucent.
 Add the potatoes and carrots and fry for 5 minutes, stirring constantly.

 4. Add zucchini, celery, garlic, and capsicum and mix well to combine.
 Add 2 litres of filtered water and lentils, bring to a boil, then reduce the temperature and simmer.